Common ragweed is found throughout the United States, causing problems

 almost prostrate.
 It can be effectively controlled only with pre-plant

-with a distinctive recessed mid-vein.
-The stems are very hairy and
+a distinctive recessed mid-vein.
+The stems are very hairy and may

 in a star-shaped whorl.

-many cultivated melon-type species.
-The leaves are deeply serrated
+cultivated melon-type species.
+The leaves are deeply serrated with

 and covered with numerous soft prickles.
 Burgherkin vines may extend

 6-10 feet from the rooting stem and cause severe problems with harvesting.